An origin story in the Comstock Chronicles

 “I don’t take on strays, especially not ones that sound like they’re from across the wall,” the man said and sped up the pace of his ox.

-Not wanting to get into trouble and cause a scene, Azroth shuffled his feet down a street filled with enticing smells and away from the boy’s piercing glare.
-Glancing back to make sure the boy had moved on, Azroth pressed forward to the market place.
-However, he couldn’t shake the feeling that someone was following him.
+Not wanting to cause trouble, he shuffled his feet down a street filled with enticing smells and away from the boy’s piercing glare.
+Glancing back to make sure the boy had moved on, Azroth pressed forward to the marketplace.
+The feeling of being followed was persistent, and he kept checking over his shoulder to see if the boy was tagging along.

 He could swipe one of the small cheese rounds and make a run for it.
-It wouldn’t be any different from when he’d nicked food from the kitchens at Veridon castle.
+It wouldn’t be any different from when he’d nicked food from the kitchens at Meheritia castle.
 He was confident he could run faster than she could.
-However, the food in the kitchens at the castle was already his.
+However, the food in the kitchens at the castle had already been his.
 This woman might rely on the money she earned from her cheeses.

 “Excuse me,” Azroth said.